Thor-DraperJr/BoardGameWebAppWedding2025/README.md

 - **Responsive Design**: Perfect on phones, tablets, and desktop computers
 - **Wedding-Ready Styling**: Elegant gradient background with modern card design
 - **Admin Panel**: Hidden admin controls for game management (click the floating button)
-- **No Database Required**: All state managed in-browser, resets fresh for each session
+- **Session-Based State**: Game status persists during the session, resets fresh for each new session

 ## 🎮 How It Works